Lone Wolf and Cub: Lone Wolf and Cub trope

 "Wolf and Cub" is an episode from the first season of the TV series Person of Interest; the title is assumed to be inspired by Lone Wolf and Cub.
 Themes of vengeance and being a rōnin are interspersed throughout the episode.

 Episode 20 of the fifth season of the television series Bob's Burgers, "Hawk & Chick", is a parody inspired by Lone Wolf and Cub.
 A follow-up episode, "The Hawkening: Look Who's Hawking Now!" from the show's tenth season, features a missing scene that parallels the suppressed episode of the 1973 Lone Wolf and Cub TV series.

 The Star Wars streaming series The Mandalorian has a premise influenced by Lone Wolf and Cub, with the titular character guarding an alien child from various threats.
 The Mandalorian spin-off series The Book of Boba Fett includes a scene modeled on Daigorō's choice between ball and sword as depicted in Sword of Vengeance.
 Obi-Wan Kenobi also uses a variation of the trope.

 The Lone Wolf and Cub trope has also been used in numerous video games.
-Examples include the adaptation Kozure Ōkami (1987), Hanjuku Hero 4 (2005) by Square Enix, The Witcher series, Sony's The Last of Us and God of War (2018), Hideo Kojima's Death Stranding (2019), and FromSoftware's Sekiro: Shadows Die Twice (2019).
+Examples include the adaptation Kozure Ōkami (1987), Hanjuku Hero 4 (2005) by Square Enix, The Witcher series, The Walking Dead video game series, Sony's The Last of Us and God of War (2018), Hideo Kojima's Death Stranding (2019), and FromSoftware's Sekiro: Shadows Die Twice (2019).

 Reception

+Awards and recognition

-In February 2001, Lone Wolf and Cub won the best comic reprint at the 2000 Squiddy Awards.
-The manga received multiple awards at the Annual Harvey Awards: in 2001, 2002, and 2003, it won three consecutive awards for "Best American Edition of Foreign Material" and in April 2002, the manga won the "Best Graphic Album of Previously Published Work".
-In July 2001, the Lone Wolf and Cub manga won an Eisner Award in the category of Best U.S. Edition of Foreign Material and at the 2004 Eisner Awards, Kazuo Koike and Goseki Kojima were inducted into the Eisner Awards Hall of Fame.
+The English-language publication of Lone Wolf and Cub received significant recognition from the American comics industry.
+In 2000, the series won the Squiddy Award for Best Reprint Book/Collection.
+It subsequently won the Harvey Award for Best American Edition of Foreign Material in 2001, 2002, and 2003, and in 2002 it also won the Harvey Award for Best Graphic Album of Previously Published Work.
+The series won the Will Eisner Comic Industry Award for Best U.S. Edition of Foreign Material in 2001.
+In 2004, Kazuo Koike and Goseki Kojima were inducted into the Will Eisner Comic Industry Awards Hall of Fame as judges' choices.